 Traditional role-plays aren’t realistic

-Unfortunately, traditional role-plays can’t do the job we want.
-They have some problems; in fact, six major ones.
+Unfortunately, traditional role-plays have some problems; in fact, six major ones.
 And they’re serious.
-So serious that traditional role-plays are often of little value and, in some cases, perhaps none at all.
+So serious that they’re often of little value and, in some cases, probably none at all.

-Of course, not every traditional role-play will have every one of them.
-However, most traditional role-plays suffer from enough of them to defeat the purpose of running the role-plays in the first place.
+Of course, not every traditional role-play will have every one of the problems.
+However, most suffer from enough of them to defeat the purpose of running the role-plays in the first place.
 And just in case you’re wondering, the problems are not due to poor teaching.
-They’re to do with the very nature of traditional role-plays themselves.
+They’re due to the very nature of the role-plays themselves.

 Many teachers, trainers and other educators – and of course plenty of participants – know traditional role-plays aren’t up to the job.
 But the question on their lips is: what to do instead?

 The problems with traditional role-plays make them of little or no value.
-But it puts us in a bit of a bind.
-We still need to help students practise handling the difficult situations they will inevitably encounter in the real world.
 So what can we do?

 Fortunately there’s a solution and it’s called Real Life Rehearsals.
 Its purpose is the same as traditional role-plays but this is where the similarity ends.
 Real Life Rehearsals avoids the problems of traditional role-plays.
 And it has three important parts which traditional role-pays lack.
 The three parts are: